 Fiction: Dale Bailey, Dale Neal, Jamieson Ridenhour, Jacinda Townsend

 Graduate studies assistantships are available by application.

-The program offers concentrations in poetry, fiction, and creative nonfiction, as well as special topics in dramatic writing, travel writing, nature writing, and publishing and editing.
+The program offers concentrations in poetry, fiction, creative nonfiction, and narrative healthcare, as well as special courses in a variety of fields, such as screenplay, digital storytelling, and science fiction.

 Laura Blackley, Tanya Davis, Megan de Matteo, Melanie Ferguson, Madelyn Edwards, Daniel J. Waters